Friedjof/LumiESP/README.md

 ```
 5. Build, upload, and monitor the code using the Makefile commands ([see above](#makefile)).

+> I'd love to see the custom modes you create—feel free to share them via a pull request!

 ## Services and classes
 - **ClockService**: Provides timekeeping functionality (including NTP synchronization).
 - **LoggingService**: Logs messages to the serial monitor and MQTT.